Disadvantages of Art Therapy: What You Should Know

 Furthermore, Margaret Naumburg is famous as the “Mother of Art Therapy” besides defining the theory of Art-In-Therapy.

-She dedicated her knowledge to educate people about art therapy.
+She dedicated her knowledge to educating people about art therapy.

 It is believed by many that she is the very first psychotherapist to use art therapy.